 "This doesn't make sense," she said, "but I'm thinking about how my mom didn't care about my feelings."
-That, of course, is a generality, or Table Top, and so I became curious about which table legs had given rise to that belief.
+That, of course, is a generality, or a "Table Top," and so I became curious about which table legs had given rise to that belief.

 I asked, "Which specific events do you remember that gave you the belief that your mom didn't care about your feelings?"

-"In winter, Mom made me wear boots when it was raining (Table Leg #2).
+She replied, "I remember a time when she made me wear slacks under my clothes (Table Leg #1).
+Mom didn't care that I didn't want to wear un-cool clothes.
+In winter, Mom made me wear boots when it was raining (Table Leg #2).
 I was in the sixth grade.
 None of the other kids had to wear boots, but my mom made me wear them.
 She didn't care how I felt."

 I suggested that we tap on that feeling (we'd been tapping since she sat in the chair).
 I asked her to think about the boots.

 We worked for a while on that and other specific events, including some events that encouraged the belief that she "wasn't smart enough" (other table legs).
-Her number came down further.
+Her SUD number came down further.
 She began laughing, and I asked why.
 "I left the boots at a friend's house," she said.
 "Did you want to lose them?"
 I asked.

 "Yes, I told her I'd left them at school.
 So we drove back to school to find them.
 And of course they weren't there, and Mom thought they'd been lost."

 "I found a way to escape from the boots and Mom never knew."

 This was an important cognition, because it tied "boots" to "smart enough" which was a core belief that gave rise to the conviction that she was incapable of making more money than required to "just get by."
 The connection between a childhood event and the adult belief that had seemed so puzzling at the start of the session at last became clear.